6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 An aggressive and territorial fish that pairs well with the Fire Eel is the Green Terror.
 Green Terrors can add a splash of bright color to your tank.

 Due to this fish’s territorial nature, you need to ensure that you have a large enough tank, with a 75-gallon tank being a good starting point.
-The more fish that you add, the larger the tank that you’ll need.
+The more fish you add, the larger the tank you’ll need.

 6. Bichir Fish (Polypteridae)